Unaudited Half-Yearly Financial Report

 Board composition

-The Board continues to review its own performance and undertakes succession planning to maintain an appropriate level of independence, experience, diversity and skills in order to be in a position to discharge its responsibilities.
-2023 has seen some planned changes to the composition of the Board.
+The Board continues to review its own performance and undertakes succession planning to maintain an appropriate level of independence, experience, diversity and skills in order to be in a position to discharge all its responsibilities.

 Sunset clause